reactiveui/website/input/docs/resources/samples.md

 Order: 15
 ---

+# Samples Repository

+You can find a number of samples over in our [sample repository](https://github.com/reactiveui/reactiveui.samples).

 # Windows Presentation Framework

 * [GitHub Extension for Visual Studio](https://github.com/github/VisualStudio/tree/master/src) Ever noticed that little checkbox when installing Visual Studio to "Install GitHub for Visual Studio"?
 Yeah that extension is an enterprise grade application built with ReactiveUI and it's completely open-source.
 Includes unit tests!